 The Company maintains cash balances with financial institutions, which, at times, may exceed the Federal Deposit Insurance Corporation limit.
 The Company has not experienced any losses to date as a result of this policy, and management believes there is little risk of loss.

-HAPC, INC. (formerly HEALTHCARE ACQUISITION PARTNERS CORP.) (a corporation in the development stage) NOTES TO FINANCIAL STATEMENTS
+(a corporation in the development stage) NOTES TO FINANCIAL STATEMENTS

 3. Initial Public Offering